HIDDEN

 1. What's getting crawled that shouldn't be?

-Every request to a junk URL is crawl budget not spent on important pages.
+Every request to a junk URL is crawl budget not spent on the important pages you actually want Google to crawl and re-crawl frequently.

 2. What's NOT getting crawled that should?